A key inflation gauge tracked by the Fed slowed in February

 Taken as a whole, Friday’s figures show that inflation pressures, though easing gradually, still maintain a grip on the economy.
 The Fed has raised its benchmark rate nine times since March of last year in a strenuous drive to tame inflation, which hit a four-decade high in mid-2022.

-Job openings remain plentiful, hiring is still strong, layoffs are still low and the unemployment rate is barely above a half-century low.
+Job openings remain plentiful, hiring is strong, layoffs are still low and the unemployment rate is barely above a half-century low.
 A result has been upward pressure on wages, which have contributed to inflationary pressures.
 Even after having slowed, consumer prices are still posting year-over-year increases well above the Fed’s 2% target.
 Earlier this month, the Labor Department said its consumer price index rose 0.4% from January to February and 6% from February 2022.

 The Fed’s policymaking has been complicated by the tumult that erupted in the financial system after the collapse this month of Silicon Valley Bank and New York-based Signature — the second- and third-biggest bank failures in U.S. history.
 The central bank now must consider the risk that its continuing efforts to cool inflation through ever-higher interest rates could further destabilize the banking system.